cardano-foundation/developer-portal/docs/integrate-cardano/multi-witness-transactions-cli.md

   </TabItem>
 </Tabs>

-We currently have `749.825831 tADA` in our **payment1** wallet and `250 tADA` in our **payment2** wallet.
+We currently have `749.825831 tAda` in our **payment1** wallet and `250 tAda` in our **payment2** wallet.

 Let's see how we can spend it all at once!

 ## Use case

-There are many possible reasons why you would want to have multiple wallets sending their ADA in a single transaction.
+There are many possible reasons why you would want to have multiple wallets sending their ada in a single transaction.
 One is, you own two wallets (**payment1** and **payment2**) and you want to spend it on something that...

 * costs more than you have in any of your two wallets,
 * but **both amounts combined** would cover the costs.

-Let's say you are at the **bike store** and you see a nice bike with a price tag of `1100 tADA` on it.
-You only have `999 tADA` (plus change) left.
+Let's say you are at the **bike store** and you see a nice bike with a price tag of `1100 tAda` on it.
+You only have `999 tAda` (plus change) left.

 The bike store owner - *a devious blockchain enthusiast* - is willing to give you a 10% discount, if you manage to **pay him in a single transaction**

 > *There has to be no change, buddy!*  --Bike Store Owner

-So we need to make sure to spend all our `tADA` from our two wallets in a single transaction.
+So we need to make sure to spend all our `tAda` from our two wallets in a single transaction.

 :::note